 The cruise industry is at a make or break point in its existence.
-After almost nine months of a pause in operations, the cruise lines will finally start sailing again in January 2021.
+After almost nine months of a pause in operations, the cruise lines will finally start sailing again in Spring 2021.
 Or will they?
 What are the implications of a Biden presidency to cruising?

 The tourism sector will be critical to the global recovery from the pandemic.
 In 2019, the tourism sector was responsible for one in 10 jobs (330 million in total) and a 10.3% contribution to global GDP.
 174 Million jobs could be on the line if the current restrictions and lockdowns continue.